diazrenata/scads/reports/sensitivity.md

 Centroids
 ---------

+This seems to match intuition from the coefficients plot.
+I'm not completely sure but I think the euclidean distance *to all other points* (above) is weird for a couple reasons; one being it's not actually being calculated to all other points; I just cycled forward two ticks.
+So every point gets compared to 2 other points, I guess? i + 2 and i - 2.

     ## # A tibble: 6 x 5
     ##   sim_source   sim varname     coefficient varindex
     ##   <chr>      <int> <chr>             <dbl>    <int>